How to Connect Claude.ai Web to Your Mac

 From Claude.ai web you can ask:

-- “What’s on my calendar this week?”
+- “What’s on my calendar today?”

 - “Search emails about the Q3 budget”